graphikDB/graphik/README.md

 The gRPC server is more performant so it is advised that you import one of the gRPC client libraries as opposed to utilizing the graphQL endpoint when developing backend APIs.

-The graphQL endpoint is particularly useful for developing public user interfaces against since it can be locked down to nearly any extent via authorizers, cors, validators, & tls.
+The graphQL endpoint is particularly useful for developing public user interfaces against since it can be locked down to nearly any extent via authorizers, cors, constraints, & tls.

 ### Streaming/PubSub